abutlerboudakian/future_wallet/README.md

 [//]: # (For Windows User dev team, make is C:\Qt\Tools\mingw730_64\bin\mingw32-make.exe)

-## Create Future Wallet Instructions
+## Create Future Wallet App Instructions

 If FutureWalletInstaller.exe/FutureWalletInstaller.app does not already exist in your repo navigate to /Application/fwInstaller